gpertea/comfyui-wan-vace-prep/README.md

 ### VACE Batch Context

+*This node drives my [Wan VACE Video Joiner](https://github.com/stuttlepress/ComfyUI-Wan-VACE-Video-Joiner) workflow.
+It may not be useful outside of that context.*
 Establishes iteration context for batch video processing workflows.
 Manages file paths, iteration tracking, and provides first/last flags for proper handling of video sequence boundaries.
+Supports an optional loop mode that generates a wrap-around transition between the last and first video for seamless looping output.

 ![VACE Batch Context Node](assets/vace-batch-context.png)